apptainer/singularity-userdocs/singularity_and_docker.rst

 .. _sec:using_prebuilt_private_images_parivate_registries:

 --------------------------------------------------------------
-Making use of pre-built private images from Private Registries
+Making use of private images from Private Registries
 --------------------------------------------------------------

 Authentication is required to access *private* images that reside in the Docker Hub.
 Of course, private images can also reside in **private registries**.
 Accounting for locations *other* than the Docker Hub is easily achieved.